 - Observation/Volunteer Experience

-Applicants to the Occupational Therapy Program are required to complete a total of 60 hours of observation/volunteering in human services, and 40 of those hours must be with licensed occupational therapists.
+Applicants to the Occupational Therapy Program are required to complete a minimum of 40 hours of observation/volunteering in human services, and 20 of those hours must be with licensed occupational therapists.
 The remaining 20 hours can be fulfilled through observation/volunteering in non-OT human services settings or via Alternative OT learning experiences.

 Submit volunteer experience form through the OTCAS application.
 Observation/Volunteer hours require 40 hours of OT Relevant experience within the previous 3 years.
 Observation hours can be conducted in a virtual environment.
 Your supervisor(s) will fill out your volunteer experience form, return it to you, and then you will upload the completed form directly into your OTCAS application.
 If you do not complete all of your volunteer work experience at one location, a separate form is needed for each location.
 Time sheets or other facility forms cannot be submitted as proof of volunteer work.

 Alternative OT learning experiences hours must be documented on the OT Alternative Experience Reflection Form.
 Alternative learning experiences are accepted to fulfill no more than 20 hours of documented experiences.

 Submit a resume with your application.
 Your resume must include an "Other Relevant Work Experience" section to account for experience related to the OT profession.
 This should not include the volunteer experience that you submitted on the volunteer form.